JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 window.addEventListener('load', () => {  document.getElementById('button').addEventListener('click', () => {    setTimeout(() => {      items.forEach(item => {        //your code here      })    }, 2000)  })})
 ```

-This is just a simple 4-levels code, but I’ve seen much more levels of nesting and it’s not fun.
+This is just a simple 4-levels code, but I've seen much more levels of nesting and it's not fun.

 How do we solve this?